• Home

 What You Can Do

-Neither the MARL nor the Gore - Doubs - Goose Creek Transmission Line applications have been submitted to the VA SCC (as of July 28, 2025) nor have applications been filed in any other states.
+Neither the MARL nor the Gore - Doubs - Goose Creek Transmission Line applications have been submitted to any state commission as of January 2, 2026.

-If your property is impacted, get ready to intervene at the Virginia SCC by requesting an eFiling account.
+If your property is impacted, get ready to intervene at the state coorporation commission / public utilitity commission in your state.
+See our state specific pages for links to the applicable state entity in your state.
 You do NOT need a lawyer you can intervene "pro se" and represent yourself!

 There will be 8 transmission permitting cases across 4 states!